When I was a young mother, I wore a t-shirt with the words: “The

 living in and acting on it.

-Life learning parents care deeply about children’s choice, autonomy and
+Life learning parents care deeply about children’s choice, autonomy, and

 agency.
 They respect young people’s right to make their own decisions (within